e2nIEE/pandapower/doc/about/update.rst

 - some transformer parameters where renamed for better readability
 - the definition of constraints and costs was made easier and more intuitive

 These changes are not backwards compatible, which is why a major release was necessary.
 In the following you can find a description for how to update from pandapower 1.x to 2.x.

+Of course there are also many new features in addition to these changes, such as :ref:`an Interface to PowerModels.jl <powermodels>`.

 How to update saved networks
 ==============================